 Sales and purchases of foreign currencies and currency conversion.
 The Bank sells and purchases foreign currencies in the cash offices and through the bank accounts, as well as exchanges foreign currencies.
 The transactions are performed at the exchange rates established by the Bank, which are different from the official spot exchange rates at the particular dates.
-The differences between the official rates and Bank rates are recognised as foreign exchange gains less losses at a point in time when a particular performance obligation is satisfied.
+The differences between the official rates and Bank rates are recognized at a point in time when a particular performance obligation is satisfied.
+These amounts previously disclosed as foreign exchange gains and losses are disclosed under Fee and commission income starting from preparation of financial statements as of 31 December 2021 (refer to the Note 21).